Is Cristiano Ronaldo Going Back to Manchester United?

 Update: It would cost Manchester United a ton of money to bring Cristiano Ronaldo back!
 His buyout clause is nearly $2 billion!
 I just don’t think they’d want to spend that kind of money even on a player as good as Ronaldo, although they did pay quite a bit for Paul Pogba when they bought him back to Manchester from Juventus.
 Still though, while the $2 billion number isn’t exactly right, it would cost close to that much to bring him back right now, in a few years, when he’s near retirement, maybe they can bring him back just so he retires in a Manchester United jersey.

-It would be quite a switch if there rumors are indeed true.
+It would be quite a switch if these rumors are indeed true.
 Cristiano

 There’s no doubt the entire English Premier League would happily welcome